cobwebkanamachi/stm6502-experiment/README.md

 # stm6502-experiment
-clone of https://github.com/BigEd/stm6502 and experiment with applying openocd to it.
+clone of https://github.com/BigEd/stm6502 and experiment with applying openocd to it.<BR>
 Sorry NO WARRANTY.
 Your experiment is at your own risk.
 <PRE>
 1. prep.